cipherstash-archive/cipherstash-rails-demo-app/README.md

 end
 ```

-This is a temporary fix to enable CipherStash to work.

-We intend to ship a fix for this in Q2 2023

 ### Test querying records via Rails console

 The provided CipherStash configuration in the `dataset.yml` file sets all columns to the `plaintext-duplicate` mode.